mint-lang/guide/reference/javascript-interop/javascript-interop.md

 # Inlining JavaScript

+Since Mint itself compiles to [JavaScript](https://en.wikipedia.org/wiki/JavaScript), including additional JavaScript is pretty straightforward.
+Simply wrap the JavaScript in **back-ticks** anywhere you would write an expression.
+Mint assumes that the type of the value returned by this expressions matches whatever is needed by the surrounding Mint code (but see [decoding](decoding-objects.md) for a way to safely convert it).

 {% hint style="danger" %}
-Inlining JavaScript code can be dangerous, in essence you are circumventing the type system, also it can introduce runtime errors!
+Inlining allows you to invoke arbitrary JavaScript code.
+This can cause unexpected runtime errors.
+You can bypass the Mint type system, storing invalid data in Mint variables and cause Mint itself to be the source of the runtime error.
 Use it with care!
 {% endhint %}

-Since Mint compiles to [JavaScript](https://en.wikipedia.org/wiki/JavaScript) using it inside the language is pretty straightforward.

-## Usage

-By wrapping JavaScript code in **back-ticks** ```alert('Hello')``` will inline it into the compiled JavaScript output.
-This kind of inlining can be done any place you would write an **expression.**

-Here is an example of calling [Window.alert](https://developer.mozilla.org/en-US/docs/Web/API/Window/alert) when a button is clicked:
+Here is an example inlining a call to the JavaScript function [Window.alert](https://developer.mozilla.org/en-US/docs/Web/API/Window/alert):

 ```text
 component Main {
   fun handleClick (event : Html.Event) : Void {
     `alert("Hello")`
   }

   fun render : Html {
     <div onClick={handleClick}>
       <{ "Click to alert!" }>